 - If the cause is related to weak muscles or low tone, the speech-language pathologist (speech therapist) can work on exercises to strengthen mouth, lips and swallowing muscles.
 The speech-language pathologist can provide a home program with these exercises.

 - Depending on the age of the child, try weaning off the bottle.
 Encourage your child to use a sippy cup or drink from a straw instead of using a bottle.
 Discuss with your doctor first.

 - Teach your child about the difference between a “wet” face and “dry” face

 - Use a mirror to help him/her understand what you are talking about

-- Provide positive feedback to your child when s/he is controlling drooling
+- Provide positive feedback to your child when he/she makes attempts follow tips and decrease drooling.

-Written by: Carolyn Davidson, speech-language pathologist, The Speech Therapy Centres of Canada Ltd.
+Written by: Carolyn Davidson, speech-language pathologist, The Speech Therapy Centres of Canada.